Category Archives: Sceptics

 A very British coup: rise and fall of the climate contrarians

 In recent months, I’ve been involved as one of a number of authors in an international project for a forthcoming academic publication looking at the state of environmental journalism around the world (my brief covered the UK and Ireland).
-One of … Continue reading
+One … Continue reading